ajosedev/knowledge/notes/20210908151101-object-props-vs-compound-components.md

     - e.g. if an item can take 20 props, that API starts to become a mess
 - Less DOM flexibility
     - Although a render prop can help with that, e.g. renderItem that provides props to spread (using prop getters)
-- Locked down: harder to misuse, but also hard to reuse (tradeoffs)
+- Harder to misuse, but potentially harder to reuse
+- Increased consistency
 - Can be strongly typed with TS

 ### With compound components